dvrvsimi/poseidon-example-chat/README.md

-# Building a Message Board Program with Poseidon
+# Building a Chat Program with Poseidon

 ## Overview
-In this tutorial, we'll build a message board program where users can post, edit, and delete messages.
+In this tutorial, we'll build a chat program where users can post, edit, and delete messages.
 Each message will have a title, content, author, and timestamp.
 This tutorial is designed for developers who want to learn Solana development using TypeScript through Poseidon.

 ## Prerequisites
 Make sure you have completed the environment setup from the Poseidon main tutorial.
 You'll need: